-In the latest part of our series in the lead up to Dylan Day, Professor John Goodby examines how Dylan Thomas’ work fits into the canon of English poetry.
+In the latest part of our series in the lead up to Dylan Day, Professor John Goodby examines how Dylan Thomas’ work fits into the canon of English poetry and the English tradition.

 To align Thomas with history in this way is to raise questions about his own place in the history of English (and British, and Welsh) poetry, questions which have a material bearing on why we should pay attention to his work today, and on how we might be rewarded by it.
 The most distinctive aspect of his reputation has always been its anomalous relationship to the standard narratives of twentieth-century poetry, whether ‘mainstream’ or ‘alternative’.
 Even at the height of his critical acceptability, in the 1950s and 1960s, he did not fit easily within them; and, since the late 1970s, uneasy tolerance has been replaced largely by dismissal or patronage – that he is, at worst, a kind of fake poet, and at best merely an interesting one, in a dead-end, fascinating-but-inconsequential way.